 Both of these weapons are very deadly and special, so it’s worth taking a closer look at them.

-The yari is a Japanese spear with a total length of around 2.5 meters.
-Early yari have been derived from Chinese spears and were “invented” in the Nara Period (710-794 AD).
+The yari is a Japanese spear with a total length of around 2.5 meters (8.2 ft).
+Yari have been derived from Chinese spears and were “invented” in the Nara Period (710-794 AD).

-The blade is typically around 30 to 80 cm long.
-This spear has a very long tang that is inserted into the hollow part of the handle.
+The blade is typically around 30 to 80 cm (11.8 to 31.5 in) long.
+The spear has a very long tang that is inserted into the hollow part of the handle.

 There are a lot of variations with different cross-sections and some even have additional horizontal blades (for example the jumonji yari).
 It is also common to have a scabbard (saya) for the blade.